 The person responsible for the administration of the ministry or department must properly attest or certify the document.
 In order to meet the criteria for proof of D.O.B., the document must include include the applicant's D.O.B.

-The Election Photo Identity Card (EPIC) issued by the Election Commission of India has also secured a place in the list of valid documents that can be used for the application of a passport.
+The Election Photo Identity Card (EPIC) issued by the Election Commission of India has also secured a place in the list of valid documents that can be used for the application of a passport for applicants born before 1 October 2023.
 The Voter ID Card must show the D.O.B. of the applicant in order for it to be considered valid for the application.

-A valid DL issued by the Transport Department/Authority of the State Government is also listed among the documents that can be utilised for the passport application procedure because it contains the D.O.B.
+A valid DL issued by the Transport Department/Authority of the State Government showing the date of birth can be used as proof for passport applications for those born before 1 October 2025.

 A policyholder can use a Policy Bond issued by the Public Life Insurance Corporations/Companies to furnish it as the proof of D.O.B. provided there is a mention of his/her D.O.B.

-The decision was taken to streamline and liberalise the issue of passports to applicants who do not have a birth certificate.
+The decision was taken to streamline and liberalise the issue of passports to applicants who do not have a birth certificate, especially for those born before 1 October 2023.

 Yes, college/university transfer certificates, school leaving certificates, or matriculation certificates can be used as long as they contain the applicant's D.O.B.